beyond-all-reason/teiserver/README.md

 ### Contributing
 All contributors are welcome; if you spot an issue or bug with it mention me on the [BAR discord](https://discord.gg/N968ddE) (@teifion) or open an issue in this repo.
 Pull requests are also welcome; even if it's just a matter of spelling mistake.

+#### Special thanks
+- Beherith for extensive help with the autohosts
+- Skynet for finding those hard to spot bits of the protocol I'd missed, check out his [Skylobby](https://github.com/skynet-gh/skylobby) project